tinacms/tina.io/content/docs/reference/media/repo-based.md

 | Videos                                                     | `video/*`                                                    | .mp4, .avi, .mkv, etc.         |

-If you would like to specify your own allowed file types, add the following below the  **`tina`** property
+If you would like to specify your own allowed file types, add the following to the  **`media`** property

 ```javascript
 //tina/config.{ts,js}